 - 8 oz mushrooms sliced

 - 24 oz marinara/spaghetti sauce

 - 3.8 oz jar of sliced olives drained

 - Preheat oven to 350°.

 - Bring a large pot of water to a boil.
 Add pasta noodles, and cook until softened but still firm, about 5 minutes.
 Drain and set aside in a large bowl.

-- Meanwhile, in a large skillet, brown turkey sausage until cooked through.
+- Meanwhile, in a large skillet, brown the seasoned ground turkey until cooked through.
 Drain and add to the pasta noodles.

 - Add mushrooms and kale to the skillet.
 Saute until softened, about 3-4 minutes.
-Add to the pasta sausage mixture.
+Add to the pasta turkey mixture.

 - Add all ingredients to the large bowl except 1 cup of the shredded mozzarella cheese.
 Mix until well combined.